waqarahmed1/Data-Science/Stats_and_Prob/README.md

 ## Statistics and Probability using Python

-Reviewing statistical concepts with probability wich are foundational for machine learning, covering:
+Reviewing statistical concepts with probability, foundational for machine learning, covering:

 * Set Thorey
 * Combinatronics